 Position: Computer Repair Technician

-This started out as a "nice to have" for the conference, and as of DEF CON 23, DEF CON organizers made it the OFFICIAL Android app, and as of 2017, it supports multiple security conferences and is supported by a team of people!
+This started out as a "nice to have" for the conference.
+But as of DEF CON 23, DEF CON organizers made it the OFFICIAL Android app, and as of 2017, it supports multiple security conferences and is supported by a team of people!

 The app can be downloaded here.

 The code can be forked from GitHub here.